Chicana and Chicano Studies Transfer Options

 Requirements for University of New Mexico (UNM) Transfer

-The following course clusters are the unique requirements for each transfer major.
-All courses listed can be completed as part of your associates degree.
+The following course clusters outline the unique requirements for each transfer major.
+All of the listed courses can be completed as part of your associate degree.
+By completing your associate degree, you will also fulfill the New Mexico General Education requirements.

 Chicana and Chicano Studies